Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 - **Shooting Mechanism**: Shoot bullets to destroy enemy ships.
 - **Enemy Waves**: Face waves of enemies with increasing difficulty.
 - **Health Bars**: Monitor the health of your spaceship and enemies.
-- **Score Tracking**: Keep track of your score and aim for Level complete.
+- **Score Tracking**: Keep track of your score and aim for level completion.
 - **FPS Display**: Show the current FPS by pressing the space bar.
 - **Mouse Visibility**: Toggle mouse visibility by pressing the left control key (LCTRL).